 - Section 1.
 Committees.
-Committees of the board shall be standing and special.
-Standing committees shall consist of the following: - 1.
+Committees of the Board shall be standing and special committees.
+Standing committees may make recommendations to the Board for the operational areas that fall under the committee's purpose.
+If it is not clear which committee is responsible, the Chairman of the Board shall assign the issue to a committee. - 1.
 Health Care Assistance Program Committee (HCAP Committee) - 2.
 Emergency Medical Services Committee (EMS Committee) - 3.
-Planning and Development Committees (P ADCOM Committee) - Finance Committee - 5.
+Planning and Development Committees (PADCOM Committee) - 4.
+Finance Committee - 5.
 Personnel Committee - 6.
-Legislative and Outreach Committee
+Legislative and Outreach Committee - Section 2.

-Section 2.
 Special Committees.
 Special Committees may be appointed by the Chairman of the Board for whatever special purpose is needed to be addressed at the time of forming a Special Committee.
-The Chairman of the Board may set the policies, procedures, and duration of the Special Committee.
+The Chairman of the Board may set the policies, procedures, and duration of the Special Committee. - Section 3.

-Section 3.
 For all Committees formed under these Bylaws the following rules shall apply unless the Board specifically alters or chooses to create different rules: A simple majority constitutes a quorum of any committee.
 Each committee shall maintain minutes of its proceedings, recommendations, and actions.
+Any member of a committee may request information or clarification from the committee Chairman or the CEO.
+A committee may make recommendations to the Board for the purpose of the Board's oversight.
 The Chairman of the Board shall make appointments to standing and special committees unless otherwise provided in the Bylaws.
-Article V. (Quality Improvement Counsel) ~ Repealed at the September 10, 2013 Special BOD Meeting.
+All board members may attend, make recommendations and vote at each and any MCHD committee meeting.